The Republic of Ireland Act 1948

-The Republic of Ireland Act 1948 (No. 22 of 1948) is an Act of the Oireachtas which declared that the description of Ireland was to be the Republic of Ireland, and vested in the President of Ireland the power to exercise the executive authority of the state in its external relations, on the advice of the Government of Ireland.
+The Republic of Ireland Act 1948 (No. 22 of 1948) is an Act of the Oireachtas which declares that the description of Ireland is the Republic of Ireland, and vests in the president of Ireland the power to exercise the executive authority of the state in its external relations, on the advice of the Government of Ireland.
 The Act was signed into law on 21 December 1948 and came into force on 18 April 1949, Easter Monday, the 33rd anniversary of the beginning of the Easter Rising.

 The Act ended the remaining statutory role of the British monarchy in relation to Ireland, by repealing the 1936 External Relations Act, which had vested in George VI, in his capacity as a symbol of the cooperation of the nations that were members of the Commonwealth with which Ireland associated itself, and his successors those functions which the Act now transferred to the President.

-Text of Act
+Text of the Act

 The Republic of Ireland Act consists of five brief sections, set out in full as follows:

 British monarch

 Section 1 of the Act repealed the Executive Authority (External Relations) Act 1936.
-By doing so the Act abolished the last remaining functions of the British monarch (then George VI) in relation to the Irish state.
+By doing so the Act abolished the last remaining functions of the British monarch (then King George VI) in relation to the Irish state.
 These functions had related to the issuance and acceptance of letters of credence of diplomatic and consular representatives and the conclusion of international agreements.
 Section 3 provides that the President of Ireland may instead exercise these functions and any other functions in relation to the state's external (or foreign) relations.